bzminer/bzminer/README.md

   pools[].proxy_port         Serve this algorithm's work to OTHER bzminer instances on this TCP port: this instance keeps the one pool connection, and every bzminer started with -p bzproxy://<this host>:<port> mines the same jobs through it.
 Their shares go upstream from here, and each instance is shown here as one light-blue row with its hashrate, power and devices.
 The port is TLS.
 Each rig keeps its own dev fee and pays it through a tunnel this proxy opens to the algorithm's fee pools, so the rigs need no internet of their own; this proxy signals its own slice so the farm pays in one window.
 A proxy may mine on its own devices as well, or on none (--devices none).
 0 = off.
 Per algorithm, like devices (CLI: --proxy_port<N>) devices[].index            Device index - counts EVERY device enumerated, so disabling one does not renumber the others devices[].intensity        Mining intensity: how much work one GPU launch is asked for, in units of 65536 nonces (1-4096).
 0 = auto, which is 64.
 Higher keeps the card busy longer per launch; lower picks up a new job sooner.
-Shown as i<n> in the mining table's cfg column devices[].enabled          Whether to mine on this device.
+Shown as i<n> in the mining table's cfg column devices[].duplicates       Additional copies of this physical device (0..63); -1 inherits duplicate_devices.
+Copies have separate selection IDs and mining state, sharing physical sensors and clocks devices[].enabled          Whether to mine on this device.
 To turn off a whole vendor or the CPU instead, use device_types below devices[].pci              WHICH card this entry is, as "domain:bus:device" - written by bzminer on first run, and the field entries are matched on.
 Preferred over index, which moves when a card is added or removed devices[].name             The card's name, written by bzminer so the file says what it means without the rig in front of you.
 Not read back - pci is the key